Residential Outdoor Burn Permit

 The Fayette County Department of Fire and Emergency Services offers residential burn permits at no cost to the citizens of Fayette County.

-Click HERE to obtain burn permit.
+Click HERE to obtain a residential burn permit.

 Outdoor burning is permitted annually from October 1 through April 30.
 It is not permitted from May 1 through September 30.